 Following are some simple guidelines to follow when it’s time to say goodbye to an employee.
 This article does not constitute legal advice.
 Keep in mind that you should always consult a qualified employment attorney before making any termination decisions.
-In Chicago, we recommend the law firm of Roth Fioretti for all employment law issues.
+In Chicago, we recommend the law firm of Roth Fioretti (check their avvo profile) for all employment law issues.

 1. Make Sure It’s Legal

 The first rule is also the most simple.
 Before taking the drastic action of terminating an employee, question the motives behind the prospective firing internally.

 If a supervisor recommends termination, make sure he or she can articulate provable non-discriminatory reasons for the action.
 If the employee at issue has a history that involves any protected activity, such as filing an EEOC claim or seeking workers’ compensation, make sure there is no relation between the protected activity and the termination, and be prepared to discuss this with the employee.
 If the employee has a written contract, make sure your company complies with all prescribed procedures.
 If there is a company handbook, make sure all policies have been followed by everyone involved.